priyanka-457/admission-lead-management/README.md

 This application manages the complete admission-lead lifecycle from first contact to follow-up and conversion.

-It explicitly covers every requirement in Assignment 5:

 - Lead capture from website, walk-in, phone call, WhatsApp, education fairs, campaigns, referrals, social media and other sources
 - Assignment to counsellors
 - Course preferences